-Let’s say I’m a software developer named Olivia working on an agile SAP project.
-I work a 9 to 5, or maybe more like an 8 to 5 (ok, 8 to 5:30), and I take some real pride in my code and doing things properly.
+Let’s say I’m Olivia, a software developer who works on an agile SAP project.
+I work a 9 to 5, or maybe more like an 8 to 5 (ok, 8 to 5:30).
+I take some real pride in my code and doing things properly.

-Because my organization requires comprehensive documentation of development changes, I need to attach a couple of documents to the change request documenting what I changed (never mind that my commit messages automatically link to the user story and task I worked on in Jira) and I need to update the technical design document to document the new behavior of the service and application.
+My organization requires comprehensive documentation of development changes.
+Therefore, I need to attach a couple of documents to the change request.
+The documents need to indicate what I changed (never mind that my commit messages automatically link to the user story and task I worked on in Jira) and I need to update the technical design document to document the new behavior of the service and application.
 This is discouraging but I’m a professional and I slog through it.
 I finish it up first thing Tuesday morning.
 Now time to move the development to our QA system and test it out!

 Release my transport task, and move the change request to testing status.
 Whoops, an ABAP Test Cockpit (ATC) failure.
 It’s complaining that I’m using a literal in my code rather than a constant.
 My team is moving to a Clean Code approach for ABAP, but the rest of the organization won’t let us turn off these ATC checks.
-That’s alright, I just request an exception and move on to another task while I wait for that to be approved.
+That’s alright, I just request an exception and move on to another task while I wait for approval.

-Our approvers are pretty quick, so when I check back a couple hours later, the work has been moved to our QA system and I can test there.
-Unfortunately when I log in with our test user to check in QA, the user has gotten locked.
-I don’t have access to unlock the user, so I open a ticket with our security team to get the user unlocked.
-This takes a few hours also, so by the time I’m notified that it has been addressed, it’s the end of the day.
+Our approvers are pretty quick.
+A few hours later, the work has been moved to our QA system and I can test there.
+Unfortunately when I log in with our test user to check in QA, I find a lock on the user.
+I don’t have access to unlock the user.
+I open a ticket with our security team to unlock the user.
+This takes a few hours.
+By the time I’m notified of completion, it’s the end of the day.

 Because my organization requires comprehensive documentation of development changes, I check that the Jira task is properly linked to the commits and that the commit messages I created describe the change.
 We need comprehensive documentation, so I check that our CI/CD process has updated the Swagger documentation of the OData service and the JSDoc documentation of the UI5 application properly.

-Satisfied that documentation is in order, I take another moment to re-test the application in dev (it’s nice to have the time), and then I release my transport task, and move the change request to testing status.
+Satisfied that documentation is in order, I take another moment to re-test the application in dev.
+Then I release my transport task, and move the change request to testing status.
 I notice an ABAP Test Cockpit (ATC) information message.
 It’s telling me that I’m using a literal in my code rather than a constant.
 My team is moving to a Clean Code approach for ABAP, so we use an ABAPLint configuration for checks and I can safely ignore the ATC check.
 Sure glad that my company doesn’t have that check set as a hard error like a lot of companies.

-It’s almost the end of my Monday, but I have just enough time to test the application in QA (the test user was locked, but I have access in this QA system to unlock users) and set the story to ready-for-testing status so that our product owner can get in and verify the acceptance criteria on the user story are met.
+It’s almost the end of my Monday.
+However, I have just enough time to test the application in QA.
+The test user was locked, but I have access in this QA system to unlock users.
+I have enough time to set the story to ready-for-testing status.
+This way, our product owner is able to get in and verify that the user story meets the acceptance criteria.

 These stories point out a few pain-points and possible resolutions.
-Each of us can think about what we can do in our positions to find ways to make life a little easier for developers like Olivia without compromising on our ability to manage SAP landscapes.
+Each of us can think about what we can do to make life a little easier for developers like Olivia without compromising on our ability to manage SAP landscapes.
 And the best part about all of this is that it pays off.
-In this simple story, Olivia can move that user story to done a day earlier, stay more focused and efficient with fewer interruptions and interventions, and feel less frustration in her job.
-Meanwhile, development managers can focus on more important exceptions, documentation is always up to date, and the security team can focus on security instead of managing escalated minutiae.
+In this simple story, Olivia can move that user story to done a day earlier.
+She can stay more focused and efficient with fewer interruptions and interventions, and feel less frustration in her job.
+Meanwhile, development managers can focus on more important exceptions, and documentation is always up to date.
+The security team can focus on security instead of managing escalated minutiae.
 That’s the power agile, the DevOps mindset of empowering developers, and a little imagination.

 If you have thoughts on these sorts of topics, stories, or ideas we’d love to hear from you.
 If you can make it to our DevOps Roundtable on Sept 25th, please register and come listen and share.
 The format will be almost entirely discussion between fellow practitioners so it’s the perfect forum for sharing and learning.
 If you have immediate thoughts or what to know what we think of a conundrum, use the hashtag #askmindset on Twitter or LinkedIn, or get in touch directly.